mmuffo/ExtensionHound/README.md

 ## The Challenge: Chrome Extension DNS Forensics

 As a security investigator, you've encountered a common frustration: Chrome extensions making suspicious DNS requests, but they're nearly impossible to trace back to their source.
 Why?
-Because all DNS requests appear to come from the chrome.exe process, making it extremely difficult to determine which extension is responsible for what network activity.
+Because all DNS requests appear to come from the chrome process, making it extremely difficult to determine which extension is responsible for what network activity.

 Traditional network monitoring tools show:
 ```